xuankimtran/docs-1/pages/katalon-studio/docs/shopping-cart-prj.md

           </a>
           <p style="text-align: center;"><em>Click the gif to enlarge it.</em></p>

-  - **Order and check out a single product using coupon** adds a single product to the shopping cart, applies a 50% off coupon, then check out.
+  - **Order and check out a single product using coupon** test case adds a single product to the shopping cart, applies a 50% off coupon, then check out.
 The flow in this test case is as follows:

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/shopping-cart-samples/KS-SHOPPING-Order-and-check-out-a-single-product-using%20coupon.png" width="70%" alt="Order and check out a single product using coupon">